-The RETURN statement is used to return the program from the subprogram to the main program.
+The RETURN statement is used in subprograms to direct program execution to return to the main program.

-Even should you forget to include a RETURN statement in your subprogram, the controller will return the control to the main program through the execution of the END statement.
+Even should you forget to include a RETURN statement in your subprogram, the END statement will shift program execution back to the main program accordingly.